 For more information and to register, please go toOLC Institute Scheduleand click on “Workshop” on the left side under “Type” filter.
 Then click on the title of the workshop and then “Details” on the cohort date you are interested in.

-The OLC Institute for Professional Development offers virtual learning opportunities for e-learning professionals at any stage of their career.
+The OLC Center for Professional Learning offers virtual learning opportunities for e-learning professionals at any stage of their career.
 Whether you are new to online or a seasoned professional, we offer a wide range of programs for those who are eager to take their career to the next level.
 These three 7-day workshops will get you where you need to be to teach online quickly.

 An essential component of successful online teaching is experiencing online learning for yourself.
 This workshop will provide you with an important online learning experience as you explore the basics of online teaching and learning.
 You will learn the critical differences between online and face-to-face courses, including faculty and student expectations, role adjustments, and course design and evaluation.
 Your explorations will include research-based readings, presentations, and discussions with other new online teachers.
 There will also be an hour-long optional (recorded) live session where you will get a chance to meet your facilitator to discuss important topics related to online teaching and ask your questions.

 Getting ready to start out with online teaching had me nervous and anxious.
 All of my fears were eliminated after taking the New to Online, Essentials Part 1 course!
 At the end, I had the toolkit necessary to create a learning environment that the students will thrive in!
 I feel prepared and excited about starting with fresh ideas, resources, and the research to back me up.
 Rebekah Luong, Clinical Instructor, University of Central Arkansas